 Eco friendly clothing stores

-Browsing through online eco-friendly clothing stores you will find brands that are not apart of what is known as “fast fashion” Clothing materials will be natural, plant-derived and recyclable.
+Browsing through online eco-friendly clothing stores you will find brands that are not a part of what is known as “fast fashion”.
+Clothing materials should be natural, plant-derived and recyclable.
 Production lines of these brands will also usually have a more sustainable approach like minimizing the use of water and chemicals.
-Most factories will also supply their workers with decent working terms.
+Most factories will also supply their workers with decent working conditions.

 Here are a few eco friendly clothing websites:

 Eco friendly products on amazon

 Amazon can be a great place to find eco-friendly products if you know what to look for.
 Here on thelessen.com we review many Amazon products in the effort to present our readers with the best green alternatives that suit their needs.